- Entertainment and Media»

 MUSIC REVIEW: You Got Class by Shirley King (Daughter of the Blues)

-You got so much, class!
+You got so much class!
 Mmm yes, this song does.
 The second single King has released on REVERBNATION in a tease that is sure to be on her new upcoming CD release.
-It’s the return of the Blues queen and she is not holding back.
-The moment the music starts your body can help but start to groove as Kings vocals then hit hard into this soulful jazz R&B ditty that won’t get out of your head, you won’t want it too as Kings music just uplifts your mind and soul taking you to a place where hate and bigotry does not exist.
+It is the return of the Daughter of the Blues and she is not holding back.
+The moment the music starts your body can't help but start to groove as Kings vocals then hit hard into this soulful jazz R&B ditty that won’t get out of your head, and you won’t want it too.
+Kings feel good music just erases your worries, and uplifts your soul taking you to a place of love where all are welcome.

 Now let’s talk about King's vocals.
-Her soulful power vocals shine in this bluesy R&B tune setting up an image in your mind of being in a little Blues nightclub down in Mississippi where they play till 3 am.
+Her soulful powerful vocals shine in this bluesy R&B tune transporting you to a little Blues nightclub down in Mississippi where they play till 3 am.
+It is in this single King shines as her father's daughter to whom this song is dedicated to.

 Personally, I love this song.
-This is now my go-to song now whenever I start feeling down.
-Mrs. King takes the blues infusing it with R&B and Jazz and a high dose of feel good.
+This is now my go-to song now whenever I start getting those nasty down and out blues.
+Mrs. King takes the Blues infusing it with R&B and Jazz with a high dose of feel good.
 This song got me grooving right away even before King started singing.
 Once her vocals hit I was lost to this tune.
 Thanks to Mrs. King she is keeping her father’s legacy and the Blues still alive.
 She is back to share with a new generation to show that the Blues still got class!
 Sing it, Shirley, now!

 LISTEN To You Got Class!